sjlxndr/mdc/README.md

 ## Project Structure

-- `mdc.html`: The main application HTML file with embedded CSS and JavaScript
+- `index.html`: The main application HTML file with embedded CSS and JavaScript
 - `manifest.json`: Web app manifest file for PWA functionality
 - `service-worker.js`: Service Worker for offline capabilities and updates
 - `icons/`: Directory containing various icon sizes for PWA installation

 ## Browser Compatibility

-Markdown Converter works in all modern browsers:
+Markdown Converter should work in any moderb browser - recent versions of:

-- Chrome/Edge (latest 2 versions)
+- Chrome/Edge
-- Firefox (latest 2 versions)
+- Firefox
-- Safari (latest 2 versions)
+- Safari
-- Opera (latest version)
+- Opera
-- iOS Safari and Chrome
-- Android Chrome and Firefox
+- and derivatives of these.

 ## Development